Nepal Trekking Routes Pvt. Ltd.

 Permits required for the Manaslu Tsum Valley Trek

-Trekking in the Manaslu Tsum Valley requires special permits because the area is officially a restricted region.
+Trekking in Manaslu Tsum Valley requires special permits because the area is officially a restricted region.
 Those permits are issued by the Nepal government to protect the environment, local communities, and cultural heritage.
 Trekkers cannot get them on their own, that is why we are here to help you through this journey!

 To enter the region, you need the Manaslu Restricted Area Permit (RAP), which allows access to the Manaslu Conservation Area.
 If you plan to visit Tsum Valley specifically, a separate Tsum Valley Special Permit is required.
 In addition, the Manaslu Conservation Area Permit (MCAP) is necessary to support conservation efforts and is usually included with the other permits.
 ACAP is also needed if you are exiting via the Annapurna region (Dharapani).
 These permits ensure that trekking in Manaslu and Tsum Valley is safe, regulated, and respectful of both the people and the nature.

-Why the Nepal Trekking Routes Team for the Manaslu Tsum Valley Trek?
+Why Choose the Manaslu Tsum Valley Trek?

 Itinerary